 Sprout is a boutique garden and housewares store with locations in Chicago and Brooklyn.
-My task was to reimagine its website from the ground up, and establish the core of the brand's digital identity.
+My task was to establish the core components of the brand's visual identity and reimagine the website from the ground up.

-Although a full research cycle was beyond our scope, I wanted to ensure that I delivered a well-differentiated identity that reflected the target audience's needs.
-I spoke with avid gardeners to understand how gardening and interior design fit into their lives, surveyed the competitive landscale, and tried to identify where current offerings were falling short.
-I realized that despite the strong modernist and architecturally driven visual identity that so many Chicagoans held dear, most of the home garden stores in the area were positioned as rustic and traditional.
+Although a full research sprint was beyond the project scope I wanted to ensure that I delivered a well-differentiated identity that aligns with the target audience's needs.
+I spoke with avid gardeners to understand how gardening and interior design fit into their lives, surveyed the competitive landscale, and tried to identify gaps in the marketplace.
+I realized that despite Chicago's modernist architectural heritage most of the home garden stores in the area positioned themselves as rustic and traditional.
 This was a key opportunity for Sprout.

 02. Visual Reference